-Codebreakers may return to Bletchley Park in 2020 under ambitious plans to turn the home of World War Two cryptographers into an Institute of Digital Technology.
+Codebreakers may return to Bletchley Park in 2020 under ambitious plans to transform the home of World War Two cryptography into an Institute of Digital Technology.

 The group, which includes Microsoft, KPMG and Bletchley Park Trust, is now bidding for £20m of government funding to redevelop the site where Alan Turing cracked the Enigma code during World War Two.

 Julie Mills, CEO of Milton Keynes College, told NS Tech the institute would address the UK’s digital skills shortage and the lack of women working in technology by enrolling up to 1,000 students and adult learners a year.

 “Our ambitions here are to widen participation and grow the cyber digital workforce, not just for the tech sector but for all business,” she said.
 “In this region, just 18 per cent of the tech workforce is female and we want to really address that.”

 ISC Squared, an association for the cyber security industry, reported last year that more than two thirds of UK companies are unable to recruit the cyber security specialists they need.

 Derrick McCourt, general manager of the customer success unit at Microsoft UK, said such skills are becoming increasingly vital to the economy: “Bletchley Park is synonymous with the security of this nation and so I cannot think of a more appropriate place to train the next generation of cybersecurity experts.”